JeffCarpenter/the-hatchelorette/README.md

 * [coverage]: tool for measuring code coverage of Python programs with pytest integration,
 * [ruff]: extremely fast Python linter/formatter, which replaces [isort], [flake8], [black], etc.,
 * [mypy]: optional static type checker for Python,
-* [mkdocs]: a fast, simple and downright gorgeous static site generator,
 * [pre-commit]: pre-commit git hooks that make your life easier,
-* [Markdown]: instead of reStructuredText, Markdown is used consistently for all text files,
 * [EditorConfig]: maintain consistent coding styles for multiple developers,
 * [src-layout]: the actual Python package is kept under a `src` folder avoiding many common errors.